 When it comes to a basic solution for DevOps methodology, at first, the core Atlassian products are essential to solve this gap:

-The Atlassian stack of products makes all DevOps processes go faster, clear for all teams, resulting in the Devs and Operations team using the same set of tools, working together to build, test, and release products efficiently.
-If you need help implementing Jira within your organization, don't hesitate to contact us.
+The Atlassian stack of products makes all DevOps processes go faster, and clear for all teams, resulting in the Devs and Operations teams using the same set of tools, working together to build, test, and release products efficiently.
+Don't hesitate to contact us if you need help implementing Jira within your organization.

 This blog is a collaboration with Anastasia Sarana from the Polontech team and the DEISER team.